-Garden Group Meets Mondays between 10.00am and 12.00 noon at the community garden at 11 Prentice St, Nagambie.
+The Garden Group Meets Mondays between 10.00 am and 12.00 noon at the community garden at 7 Prentice St, Nagambie.

-Every Monday, the garden is also open to the general public if anyone would like to come and have a look, or perhaps buy some produce.
-Any time of year, the garden is booming with different vegetables and herbs but the Garden Group also has several different types of succulents for sale for just a gold coin or two.
+The garden is also open to the general public every Monday if anyone would like to come and have a look or perhaps buy some produce.
+Any time of year, the garden is booming with different vegetables and herbs, but the Garden Group also has several different types of succulents for sale for just a gold coin or two.